Updated: Feb 7

 You might need to explore these steps safely with a trauma informed professional.
 It helps to have a safe place to go, through the process.

 If this resonates, if you feel rage or suppressed/repressed anger within you and it is creating resistance in aspects of your life, there may be a desire building up within you to begin learning healthy ways to deal with anger.

-I am a Transformational Life Coach.
-My programs are designed to inspire, support and empower you with simple but powerful proven mind body spirit Transformational tools, to shift limiting conditioning and embrace your more peaceful, synchronized and fulfilling life.
+I am a Emotional Freedom Coach.
+My courses and programs are designed to inspire, support and empower you with simple but powerful proven mind body spirit Transformational tools, to shift limiting conditioning and embrace your more peaceful, synchronized and fulfilling life.

 Send me a message if this resonates and you would like to work with me.

-Click here for more info on the next run of my “Unleash Your Authentic Self” coaching program
+Click here for more info on the next run of my MEDITATION & INTUITIVE DEVELOPMENT program.

 Check out my FREE 5 day Perfectionism Detox Video series here: www.soulspacehealing.com/five-day-detox.
 It covers building of Self Worth and much more.

 Access a free trial of my NEXT LEVEL MANIFESTATION TOOL KIT here

 Learn more about my FEEL MORE CONFIDENT & RESILIENT online course now to reconnect to your intuitive confidence Click here for more information.

 Take the steps you need for your even more fulfilling life.